whyolet/txtt/README.md

 * Strict grammar file:
   * for syntax highlighters and linters,
   * to generate parsers and formatters for multiple languages.
+* Generate and test a VS Code/Cursor extension.
+* Generate and test reference parser and formatter for JS.
 * Use it.